Skip navigation

 Each month, Employment Halton hosts workshops to assist job seekers with the fundamental skills needed to search for employment.
 Participants can expect assistance with cover letters and resumes, job searching, interview preparedness, job fair preparation, computer skills, and more.

-Interviews to Impress
+Interviews to impress

 First impressions count!
 This virtual workshop will teach you how to practice the skills needed to make a lasting impression at your next interview and how to answer challenging questions.

-Better Jobs Ontario Program
+Better Jobs Ontario program

 This virtual seminar describes the Provincial Government's Better Jobs Ontario program (formerly Second Career Program).
 The program supports workers who have been recently laid-off or are currently unemployed and are interested in training or skills development to find a new job in a growing industry.